 - Fashion was important in upper society: Upper-class women wore stays, which were bodices with strips of whalebone, and hooped petticoats under their dresses.

-- Men wore knee-length “breeches” with stockings, waistcoats, and frock coats over linen shirts, as well as buckled shoes.
+- Men’s style was different: They wore knee-length “breeches” with stockings, waistcoats, and frock coats over linen shirts, as well as buckled shoes.
 Three-cornered hats were popular, too—and wigs.